Table of Contents

 9. State the difference between Trigger.new and Trigger.newMap.

 Trigger.new is a list of records with new values.
 On the other hand, Trigger.newMap is a map of IDs to records.
-This is useful when accessing records using their IDs for processing.
+It is useful when processing records using their IDs.

 10. Can you use DML operations in triggers?

 Yes, you can use DML operations in triggers.
-However, the best practice is to limit the use of DML operations to avoid hitting Salesforce governor limits.
+However, best practice is to limit DML operations to avoid hitting Salesforce governor limits.
 Using collections to handle bulk records in DML is recommended.

 Salesforce Trigger Interview Questions for Professionals